 Is a specific index designated as a reference benchmark to determine whether this financial product is aligned with the environmental and/or social characteristics that it promotes?

-The Fund follows a multi-asset strategy and does not have a reference benchmark.
+N/A - The Fund follows an active strategy and does not have a reference benchmark or a designated index

 How is the reference benchmark continuously aligned with each of the environmental or social characteristics promoted by the financial product?